Planning a visit and want to know what to see on the Isle of Skye? Read on!

 The Three Chimneys Restaurant

 The Three Chimneys Restaurant has consistently earned wonderful reviews for several years.
 Naturally, we wanted to see for ourselves.
 We were not disappointed.
-In fact, we have eaten there a couple of times now and can confirm that the food here really is wonderful.
+In fact, we have eaten there a several times now and can confirm that the food here really is wonderful.

 From the outside, The Three Chimneys looks like a rather quaint cottage.
 The three chimneys, presumably from which the restaurant acquired its name, are clearly visible.